parth0632/parth0632/README.md

 - 👀 I’m interested in Coding.
 - 🌱 I’m currently learning React.js.
 - 💞️ I’m looking to collaborate on React.js.
-- 📫 How to reach me :-- You can connect with me on LinkedIn. (https://www.linkedin.com/in/parth-sharma-1bba3a1a8/).
+- 📫 How to reach me :-- You can connect with me on [LinkedIn Profile] (https://www.linkedin.com/in/parth-sharma-1bba3a1a8/).